Asymptotically conical Ricci flat K\"ahler metrics on $\mathbb{C}^2$ with cone singularities along a complex curve: Linear analysis

 for all functions $u \in C^{2, \alpha}(B_2)$.

-Now let $C$ be our smooth curve in $\mathbb{C}^2$ and let $\omega$ be a (smooth) Kahler metric in the complement of $C$.
-We say that $\omega$ is a metric with cone singularities along $C$ of angle $\beta$ if around each $p \in C$ we can find holomorphic coordinates $(z_1, z_2)$ such that
+Now let $C$ be our smooth curve in $\mathbb{C}^2$ and let $\omega$ be a (smooth) K\"ahler metric in the complement of $C$.
+We say that $\omega$ is a metric with cone singularities along $C$ of angle $2\pi \beta$ if around each $p \in C$ we can find holomorphic coordinates $(z_1, z_2)$ such that